200 hour Yoga Teacher Training

 What are our Core Subject Areas?

 Our courses adhere to the strict standards and guidelines set by Yoga Alliance UK.
 We include a practical and theory based approach throughout the course and encourage questions and discussions throughout our time together.

 - Anatomy and Physiology

 Styles of Yoga Asana

 There are many styles of yoga asana practice and there are many benefits to all of them.
-On this course we will study primarily Vinyasa Yoga and more gentle Hatha Yoga.
+On this course we will study primarily Vinyasa Yoga and slower Hatha Yoga in which you will see influences of Iyengar Yoga.
 We will also study the various pranayama techniques within these practices.
 Other styles we include are:

 - Vinyasa Flow Yoga